onc-healthit/lantern-back-end/README.md

       ```

       This runs the same tasks inside the endpoint manager container as above, with the addition of a new starting task:
-      * the **NPPES querier**, which queries NPPES for their endpoint and npi data files, and automatically populate the database with this information, cut out all the entries in the npi data file that are not organization entries, and automatically add the information to the database before deleting these large NPPES files.
+      * the **NPPES querier**, which queries NPPES for their endpoint and npi data files, and automatically populates the database with this information, cuts out all the entries in the npi data file that are not organization entries, and automatically adds the information to the database before deleting these large NPPES files.

 3. **If you want to requery and rereceive capability statements outside the refresh interval** run the following: